Susan Mohl Powers

-Susan Mohl Powers (born 1944 in Saint Paul, Minnesota) is a contemporary artist who sculpts in polygon and planar metal as well as sewn fabric, blending art and science to design sculptures and fabric-on-canvas paintings.
-The owner of Sailshade Studios in Fall River, Massachusetts, she has designed, trademarked and fabricated an energy-efficient window shade.
+Susan Mohl Powers (1944 – 2023), born in Saint Paul, Minnesota, was a contemporary artist who sculpted in polygon and planar metal as well as sewn fabric, blending art and science to design sculptures and fabric-on-canvas paintings.
+The owner of Sailshade Studios in Fall River, Massachusetts, she also designed, trademarked and fabricated an energy-efficient window shade.

 Biography

 Susan Mohl Powers, daughter of Judson Jasper Mohl and Florence (née Kling) Mohl, was born in Saint Paul, Minnesota, of Swedish ancestry.
 Her family lived in Kansas and also in New England, where she completed high school.
+She married Alan W. Powers in 1966.
+They lived in Westport, Massachusetts.

 Her interests in science and mathematics shaped her approaches to art.
 As a child she was fascinated by fossils; as an undergraduate, she conducted public open houses at Mount Holyoke College observatory.
 Powers was also a science teacher at a private school in Minnesota.
-Her early artistic influences included Buckminster Fuller and D’Arcy Wentworth Thompson's On Growth and Form.
+Her early artistic influences included Buckminster Fuller and D'Arcy Wentworth Thompson's On Growth and Form.

-She married Alan W. Powers in 1966.
-They live in Westport, Massachusetts.
+Powers died October 24, 2023, in Fall River, Massachusetts.

 Education

 Powers earned a baccalaureate in 1966 from Mount Holyoke College, having studied studio art, physics, and astronomy.
 She began her Master of Fine Arts in sculpture at the University of Minnesota, and completed a Master of Fine Arts in visual design in Massachusetts.
 She studied with Henry Rox, Jānis Kalmīte, Hui Ming Wang, Leonard DeLonga, and Harold Pattek.
 Early in her career, she created welded steel sculptures under Katherine Nash, who founded Katherine E. Nash Gallery at the University of Minnesota.

-Powers has written that her art is an effort to record imagery from scientific studies and observations: "I now see cellular and fossil-like forms everywhere.
+Powers wrote that her art was an effort to record imagery from scientific studies and observations: "I now see cellular and fossil-like forms everywhere.
 The expression might be a fabric sculpture.
 It might be an oil painting in which ribbed structures are sewn into the canvas before stretching.
 It might be works on paper; when I draw pastel nudes, the thighs, the breasts, and the torsos all break apart into geometric, refracted patterns of the expanding universe."